Florida: 2000–present

 According to The Sentencing Project, the effect of Florida's felony disenfranchisement law is such that in 2014, "[m]ore than one in ten Floridians—and nearly one in four African-American Floridians—are [were] shut out of the polls because of felony convictions", although they had completed sentences and parole/probation requirements.

 The state switched back to the GOP in the 2016 presidential election, and again in 2020, when Donald Trump headed the party's ticket both times.
 2020 marked the first time Florida sided with the eventual loser of the presidential election since 1992.

 In the 2018 elections, the ratio of Republican to Democratic representation fell from 16:11 to 14:13.
 The U.S. Senate election between Democratic incumbent senator Bill Nelson and then governor Rick Scott was close, with 49.93% voting for the incumbent and 50.06% voting for the former governor.
 Republicans also held onto the governorship in a close race between Republican candidate Ron DeSantis and Democratic candidate Andrew Gillum, with 49.6% voting for DeSantis and 49.3% voting for Gillum.
 In 2022, incumbent Governor DeSantis won reelection by a landslide against Democrat Charlie Crist.
 The unexpectedly large margin of victory led many pundits to question Florida's perennial status as a swing state, and instead identify it as a red state.

 In November 2021, for the first time in Florida's history, the total number of registered Republican voters exceeded the number of registered Democrats.

+Today, it is considered a reliably Republican state in state and national elections.